 The debate over whether or not it’s socially acceptable to say “merry Christmas” to non-Christians has been raging for years, even becoming important to Donald Trump’s 2016 presidential campaign as he promised to “end the war on Christmas” started by those who advocate for the less specific “happy holidays.”

 To help you decide how to share your festive spirit this season, The Inquirer turned to two holiday-greeting enthusiasts to debate: “Merry Christmas” or “happy holidays”?

 As a Jewish immigrant, let me tell you: Christmas in the United States is a lot.
 It’s everywhere.
 You can’t escape it.
 My first Christmas in the U.S. as an adult was in 2013 and I was overwhelmed by the trees, wreaths, snowflakes, tiny lights, and red and green decorations — all lit up weeks before the actual holiday.
 When I joined my wife’s family for church on Christmas Eve that first year, I was surprised how much the pastor talked about Jesus.
 Nowhere in the scores of Santa Clauses and peppermint lattes was there ever a hint to an outsider like me that there is a religious element behind the holiday.

 In the years since, I’ve learned that while I don’t like Christmas carols — especially performed live — or the shopping frenzy that America gets into ahead of the holiday, there is one thing that I really like about Christmas: People seem genuinely excited to spread holiday cheer, whatever that might mean to them.

 There is no doubt in America that Christmas overshadows other holidays.
-It makes Hanukkah seem small and frankly, more religious compared to the cultural and social Christmas.
+It makes Hanukkah seem small and, frankly, more religious compared with the cultural and social Christmas.

 This frustrates me because the best thing about living in a religiously diverse community is bringing one another into our faiths.